Canon M10 vs M3

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

 The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+The assessments were made in relation to similar cameras of the same technological generation.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons